treelogic-swe/aws-mock/README.md

 Now you are able to interact with your local, mock version of Amazon Web Services (though only EC2 for now), in your own client applications.

-You can use [AWS-SDK](http://aws.amazon.com/tools/), or with [EC2-API-TOOLS](http://aws.amazon.com/developertools/Amazon-EC2/351) or a number of other third-party client tools such as elasticfox.
+You can use [AWS-SDK](http://aws.amazon.com/tools/), or a number of other third-party client tools such as elasticfox.

 To manage instances on mock EC2, just point to the custom EC2 endpoint as follows: http://localhost:8000/aws-mock/ec2-endpoint/ (equivalent to the official endpoint url https://ec2.us-west-1.amazonaws.com/)